Pulgasari/skullface/README.md

 ## Custom Commands

-You can define commands in the backend to be called from the frontend by the `skullface.addCommand` interface.
+Commands in the backend to be called from the frontend are created by the `skullface.addCommand` interface.

 ```javascript
 // src-backend/main.js